El-Ikram/OctoNode_Cup/README.md

 * Each participant needs to fork this repository to his GitHub account.
 * Each participant needs to use the provided starter code as a baseline and implement your GNN model (while respecting all constraints!).
 * Each participant after generating predictions for the test set needs to save them as a CSV file with the required format:\
-   Participant , Score .
+   id , name , ml_target .
-* Score the submissions.
+* Ensure:
+    The file contains predictions for all test nodes.\
+    The order of IDs matches test_nodes.csv.\
+    The file name is your_team_name_submission.csv
-* Create a Pull Request.
+* Place your submission.csv file inside the submissions/ folder and create a Pull Request.
+* Once your Pull Request is opened:\
+    Your submission will be automatically evaluated.\
+    The score will be computed using the hidden test labels.\
-* After evaluating the submission, the score will appear on the leaderboard.
+    Your result will be added to the leaderboard.

  🌟Higher scores climb higher🌟